Introduction: The Unsolved Murder of Leopold Roy

 The Causes of Romeo’s Wrongful Conviction

 Numerous factors contributed to Romeo’s wrongful conviction.
-First, Romeo made a false confession that he had murdered Leopold, and though he recanted the confession soon afterward, the damage had already been done.
-At first it is very difficult to see why Romeo would have chosen to put himself in such danger.
-However, the Court of Appeal heard testimony given by Dr. Gudjonsson, the world’s foremost expert on the psychology of false confessions, which sheds light on this baffling decision.
-Dr. Gudjonsson explained that voluntary false confessions are actually common in high profile cases such as Leopold’s unsolved murder case, and can be motivated by many factors, including:
+First, Romeo falsely confessed to a murder, and though he recanted the confession soon afterward, the damage had already been done.
+At first it is very difficult to understand why Romeo chose to put himself in such a dangerous position.
+However, the Court of Appeal heard testimony by Dr. Gudjonsson, the world’s foremost expert on the psychology of false confessions, which sheds light on this baffling decision.
+Dr. Gudjonsson explained that voluntary false confessions are actually common in high profile cases such as Roy's unsolved murder case, and can be motivated by many factors, including:

 - “an unconscious need to expiate guilt over unrelated transgressions”;